-Julius Baer withdraws from the institutional brokerage business on 10 October in order to refocus attention on its traditional asset management business.
+Julius Baer withdraws from the institutional brokerage business on 10 October in order to refocus attention on its traditional wealth management business.

 License for Dubai

-On 20 September, Bank Julius Baer becomes the first international private bank to be licensed for trading in the newly created Dubai International Financial Centre.
+On 20 September, Bank Julius Baer becomes the first international wealth manager to be licensed for trading in the newly created Dubai International Financial Centre.

 Single-class registered share

 On 17 January, the Baer family decides to give up the control of the company in order to open up new growth perspectives for the Group.
 The Board of Directors proposes the introduction of a single-class registered share without voting restrictions, which is approved by the Annual General Meeting on 12 April.